NardJ/esp8266-C64/README.md

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/4/48/C64_startup_animiert.gif "C64 startup screen")

 Using pokes you can change the background color, position of text and write character to screen.
-Of course you can also enter simple programs like
+Of course you can also enter simple programs like:
 ```basic
   10 print "C64 lives!"
   20 goto 10
 ```

 ###Remarks regarding speed:
-The max speed is 5 frames per second, this amounts to 5 kB (kilobytes) per second Reduced the number of RAM bytes send from esp8266 to zero and also reduced the processing of this info in browser to zero bytes, but this has no effect on framerate (still 5 fps) slow speed possibly due to protocolo XMLHTTP!
-Serial debug works at 115200 baudrate, so 14kB per second and would make 14 fps possible!
+The emulation speed within the esp8266 is higher than the update speed of the browser.
+The maximum speed of the browser implementation is 5 frames per second, possibly due to the use of the XMLHTTP protocol!
+Any ideas/code suggestions how to solve this are most welcome!